GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

         kubectl create secret generic tls-ob-ca-certificates -n gluu --from-file=tls.crt=web_https.crt --from-file=tls.key=web_https.key --from-file=ca.crt=ca.crt
         ```

-1. Inject OBIE signed certs, keys and jwks uri:
+1. Inject OBIE signed certs, keys and JWKs URI:

     1. When using OBIE signed certificates and keys, there are  many objects that can be injected.
-The certificate signing pem file i.e `obsigning.pem`, the signing key i.e `obsigning-oajsdij8927123.key`, the certificate transport pem file i.e `obtransport.pem`, the transport key i.e `obtransport-sdfe4234234.key`, the transport truststore p12 i.e `ob-transport-truststore.p12`, and the jwks uri `https://mykeystore.openbanking.wow/xxxxx/xxxxx.jwks`.
+The certificate signing pem file i.e `obsigning.pem`, the signing key i.e `obsigning-oajsdij8927123.key`, the certificate transport pem file i.e `obtransport.pem`, the transport key i.e `obtransport-sdfe4234234.key`, the transport truststore p12 i.e `ob-transport-truststore.p12`, and the JWKs URI `https://mykeystore.openbanking.wow/xxxxx/xxxxx.jwks`.

     1.  base64 encrypt all `.pem` and `.key` files as they will be injected as base64 strings inside the helm [`override-values.yaml`](#helm-valuesyaml).